hasheersheikh/vim/beginner.md

 "why hjkl instead of arrow"
 ===
-	you never have to leave home row when editing
+	your finger will never have to leave home row while editing

 "They invented the mouse, why not use that?"
 ===